minamijoyo/myaws/README.md

 aws_secret_access_key = XXXXXX
 ```

-or IAM Task Role (ECS) or IAM Role are also avaiable.
+or IAM Task Role (ECS) or IAM Role are also available.

 AWS credentials are checked in the order of
 profile, environment variables, IAM Task Role (ECS), IAM Role.